skysqlinc/skysql-docs/docs/Connecting to Sky DBs/Connect from Node js App.md

 # Connect from Node.js App

-Node.js developers can connect to MariaDB database products through a native MariaDB Connector.
-Using MariaDB Connector/Node.js you can connect to MariaDB database products to use and administer databases from within your Node.js application.
+Node.js developers can connect to SkySQL through a native MariaDB Connector.
+Using MariaDB Connector/Node.js you can connect to SkySQL to use and administer databases from within your Node.js application.

 # Install MariaDB Connector/Node.js